 But with the COVID-19 pandemic raging across the world, certain marketing strategies will evolve while the old ones might have to be revamped.
 Your business should be focused on marketing strategies that position your brand as a trusted product or service.

-Here are 10 Incredible Tips on Adapting Marketing During COVID-19
+Here are 10 Powerful Tips on Adapting Marketing During COVID-19.

 1. Stand strong with consumers, and show empathy

 Right now, consumers need comfort and answers to their questions.
-Brands should stand up strong and use this opportunity to think fast.
-Listen to consumers and embed creative thinking capability with a touch of empathy.
+Marketers should stand up strong and use this opportunity to think fast.

-A great example – LVMH quickly offered to convert their perfume factories into producing hand sanitizer – it showed their empathy in making hand sanitizers to keep the world safe in this situation.
+A great example – LVMH quickly offered to convert their perfume factories into producing hand sanitizer – it showed their compassion in making hand sanitizers to keep the world safe in this condition.
 They also started production and distribution of large quantities of alternative non-surgical face masks to help protect against contamination, as well as hospital gowns.

 2. Acknowledge the COVID-19 situation